Sinanma/Terrorism_And_Citizens-_Political_Attitudes/README.md

 # LLM Usage Statement

-The introduction and Conclusion were written with the help of ChatGPT4 and the entire chat history is available in inputs/LLM/usage.txt.
+The introduction ，Discussion and Conclusion were written with the help of ChatGPT4 and the entire chat history is available in inputs/LLM/usage.txt.